KOBAS on the Command Line¶

 Tip

-- There are 3 directories built into this container.
-These directories should be used to mount data.
+The /work-dir directory is built into this container and should be used to mount your data.

 KOBAS can perform two tasks - annotate (-a) - identify (enrichment) (-g)

-KOBAS can also run both task with a single command (-j).
+KOBAS can also run both tasks with a single command (-j).

 sudo docker run \